Environment

 - Complied with legal standards

-Noise / Vibrations - Reduce noise and vibrations in products and production - Promoted compliance with noise regulations for each product and improvement of noise prediction simulation technology
+Noise / Vibrations - Reduce noise and vibrations in products and production - Developed vehicles that comply with all noise laws and regulations

 - Complied with legal standards at plant site boundaries

-Waste materials - Properly manage waste materials - Concluded four contracts regarding new waste materials and managed such materials properly
+Waste materials - Properly manage waste materials - Concluded contracts for waste disposal and managed such materials properly

 Chemical substances - Manage chemical substances and reduce hazardous substances in products and production - Implemented management of environmentally harmful materials using International Material Data System from a global perspective

-Accident prevention - Prevent environmental accidents (goal of zero violations and complaints, defects and reports) - Four violations and one abnormality occurred.
+Accident prevention - Prevent environmental accidents (goal of zero violations and complaints, defects and reports) - Two violations and five abnormalities occurred.
 Appropriate action was taken based on governmental guidance

 - Implemented cross-group investigations and general inspections to prevent similar incidents from occurring